 One student may be selected as the RSO concerto appearance winner to perform with the Redlands Symphony Orchestra on a regular subscription concert.
-An additional prizewinner will be invited to perform with the University Orchestra and, in the event the RSO concerto appearance is unable to perform, will perform with the RSO.
+An additional prizewinner will be invited to perform with the University Orchestra or the Wind Ensemble.
+In the event the top winner is unable to fulfill the commitment, the second prizewinner will perform with the RSO.
 Original solo works written with band or wind ensemble accompaniment will be considered for a solo appearance with the Wind Ensemble.